firejoust/mineflayer-movement/README.md

 There are currently **four** heuristics that can be used:
 1. Distance (Checks for vertical block obstruction in a certain direction)
-2. Danger (Verifies the average terrain depth in a certain direction)
+2. Danger (Checks for dangerous blocks and hazardous depth in a certain direction)
-3. Proximity (How close a direction is to target coordinates)
+3. Proximity (Checks how close a direction is to the target coordinates)
-4. Conformity (How close a direction is to where the bot is currently facing)
+4. Conformity (Checks how close a direction is to where the bot is currently facing)

 ### Installation
 - Using npm, install the package into your project directory: